michal102/Ping-Bonk/README.md

-Its a simple Pong like created entirely inside MASM32 Editor.
+Its a simple Pong like game created entirely inside MASM32 Editor.

 Functionality: